kajedot/documentation/content/applications/finance/fiscal_localizations/hong_kong.rst

 - :guilabel:`Jan`: Generate a payslip with a monthly wage of $20200.
 The **ADW** is always computed on a cumulative basis of the trailing 12-months.
 - :guilabel:`Feb`: Generate a similar payslip but add an **Other Input Type** for the Commission.
-- :guilabel:`Mar`: We will apply for **one** full-paid annual leave in March.
+- :guilabel:`Mar`: Apply for **one** full-paid annual leave in March.
 The salary compensation for the leave taken is based on ADW thus far.

 .. image:: hong_kong/hk-march-713.png
    :alt: Hong Kong March 713

-- :guilabel:`Apr`: We will apply for a 1-day non-full pay leave in April.
+- :guilabel:`Apr`: Apply for a 1-day non-full pay leave in April.
 Since this is a non-full pay leave, the ADW is computed accordingly.

 .. image:: hong_kong/hk-apr-713.png
    :alt: Hong Kong April 713